advertisement feature

 Wyn is always a fantastic icebreaker.
 Usually no one speaks to each other on train journeys, but when I’m travelling to events with him, everyone wants to come and say hello.
 He’s a fantastic companion to me and a wonderful ambassador for dogs in general, particularly Sighthounds.

-Meet ruby
+Meet Gibson

 Product range promo